-Germany is a country in Western Europe.
-It stretches in the south from Austria and in the north to North and Baltic Sea.
+Germany, a country country in Western Europe, stretches in the south from Austria and in the north to North and Baltic Sea.
 This is a country of beautiful and diverse landscapes of forests, mountains and rivers.
 Its capital, Berlin, is a modern city with waste cultural heritage and bustling art and nightlife scene.
 It is a home to famous Brandenburg Gate, the Reichstag parliament building and many sites related to WWII.

 Germany is famous for its castles, world-known classic music composers, car industry, beer, sausages, and bread products, and famous Octoberfest in Munich.